Containers Are Just Linux process (or process tree).

 Podman did not invent resource limits.
 It translated your CLI flags into cgroup settings the Linux kernel already understands.

-Again, the container is not special.
+Again, the container is not that fucking special.
 It is just a process tree attached to a cgroup subtree.

 7. Step 4: Prove the Layered Filesystem Story